-Looking back over my life and the thread that weaves through my offerings in the world, I have always adopted the role of the midwife, ushering in new culture of freedom and personal empowerment.
+Looking back over my life and the thread that weaves through my offerings in the world, I have always adopted the role of the midwife, ushering in a culture of freedom and personal empowerment.

 Image by Gina Vadana